Elwood Richard Quesada

-Elwood Richard Quesada, CB, CBE (April 13, 1904 – February 9, 1993), nicknamed "Pete", was a United States Air Force Lt.
-General, FAA administrator, and, later, a club owner in Major League Baseball.
+Elwood Richard Quesada, CB, CBE (April 13, 1904 – February 9, 1993), nicknamed "Pete", was a United States Air Force lieutenant general, FAA administrator, and, later, a club owner in Major League Baseball.

 Early years

-Elwood Richard Quesada was born in Washington, D.C. in 1904 to an Irish-American mother and a Spanish father.
+Elwood Richard Quesada was born in Washington, D.C., in 1904 to an Irish-American mother and a Spanish father.
 He attended Wyoming Seminary in Kingston, Pa., University of Maryland, College Park, and Georgetown University.

 Early military career

 In September 1924, Quesada enlisted in the U.S. Army Air Corps as a flying cadet and was commissioned as a reserve officer a year later.
 He had a wide variety of assignments as aide to senior officers, military attaché and technical adviser to other air forces, and in intelligence.
 He was also part of the team (with Ira Eaker and Carl Spaatz) that developed and demonstrated air-to-air refueling in 1929 on the Question Mark.
 All five crew members were awarded the Distinguished Flying Cross for their participation in the mission.